libktx/ktx/collections/README.md

 - `Array` instances can be constructed with `gdxArrayOf` methods, similarly to how you create native arrays in Kotlin.
 - Null-safe `isEmpty()`, `isNotEmpty()` and `size()` methods where added.
 They allow you to inspect the collection even if the variable is a possible null.
+- Null-safe property `lastIndex` was added.
+It returns index of last element in the list or `-1` if the list is empty or null.
 - `+` and `-` operators were overridden: they allow to add and remove elements from the collection.
 They can be invoked with a compatible element type or another collection storing values of the same type.
 Both operator invocations can be chained.
 - `getLast` and `removeLast` utility extension methods were added.
+- Utility `sortDescending`, `sortBy` and `sortByDescending` extension methods were added to ease list sorting.
 - Get-or-else extension method was added and is available through `array[index, alternative]` syntax.
 - Missing `addAll` and `removeAll` methods for arrays and iterables were added.
 - `iterate` method allows to iterate over collection's elements, while providing reference to `MutableInterator`.
 Can be